CP1404/Practicals/prac_03/README.md

     > 1aB
     Your 3 character password is valid: 1aB

 Do not just try and Google "Python password checker" or something, but think about doing this step by step.
 We have provided a suitable structure for you with `TODO` comments in the code provided.
 Follow these.

 - First, just check if a string has at least one lowercase character.
-  You can do this by looping through the string (`for character in password:`) and testing each character... count the ones that match
+  You can do this by looping through the string (`for character in password:`) and testing each character... count the ones that match (using `character.islower()`)...
-  (using `character.islower()`)...
   At the end you know how many lowercase characters there are.

 - Only when you are able to count lowercase, then, **in the same loop**, count the uppercase characters
-  That is, **do not** try and get all the checks working before you know the first one works. **Do** one at a time.
+  That is, **do not** try and get all the checks working before you know that the first one works. **Do** one at a time.

 - *Then*, count the numbers...
   Test your code for each of these changes as you write them.

-- For special characters, remember you can use the `in` operator to see if the character is `in` another string (like a constant called `SPECIAL_CHARACTERS`)
+- For special characters, remember you can use the `in` operator to see if the character is `in` another string (our `SPECIAL_CHARACTERS` constant).

 - ... keep going until you can tell how many of each kind of character there are.

 - Then put it all together and test with some different settings.

-**We hope this incremental approach makes sense and that you use it regularly.**
+**We hope that you use this incremental approach regularly.**

-When you have the program working, replace the inconsistent printing of text and variables with nice string formatting using f-strings.
+# Do-from-scratch Exercises

+## Files

+File: `files.py`

+The solutions for these programs are provided, to help confirm that your solution was valid.

+When you execute a Python program that contains a line like `open('data.txt', 'w')` the new file "data.txt" is created in the same folder as the Python file in your PyCharm project.

+Create a new file called `files.py` and do all the following *separate questions* in it:
+The intention here is to give you experience using different ways to read files.
+Make the appropriate choice of file-reading technique for each of these questions:

+- `read()`
+- `readline()`
+- `readlines()`
+- `for line in file`

+1. Write code that asks the user for their name, then opens a file called `name.txt` and **writes** that name to it.
+Use `open` and `close` for this question.

+2. In the same file, but as if it were a separate program, write code that opens "name.txt" and reads the name (as above) then prints (note the exact output),
+   `Hi Bob!` (or whatever the name is in the file).
+Do not simply print the user's input variable!
+   Use `open` and `close` for this question.

+3. Create a text file called `numbers.txt` and save it in your prac directory.
+Put the following three numbers on separate lines in the file and save it:
+   17
+   42
+   400
+   Write code that opens `numbers.txt`, reads **only** the first two numbers, adds them together then prints the result, which should be...
+59.
+   Use `with` instead of `open` and `close` for this question.

+4. Now write a fourth block of code that prints the total for **all lines** in `numbers.txt`.
+   This should work for a file with *any* number of numbers.
+   Use `with` instead of `open` and `close` for this question.

+Remember that understanding and choosing "the right tool for the job" is a primary focus for you as a programmer.
+In the questions above, you should have used `read`, `readline` and `for line in file` for reading.

 ## .gitignore